ONLYOFFICE/Docker-CommunityServer/README.md

 ## Upgrading ONLYOFFICE Community Server

-To upgrade to a newer release, please follow there easy steps:
+To upgrade to a newer release, please follow these easy steps:

 **STEP 1**: Make sure that all the container volumes are mounted following the **Storing Data** section instructions: